Microsoft urges customers to install security tool

 Symantec and other major anti-virus software makers have already updated their products to protect customers against the newly discovered bug in Internet Explorer.
 Yet O Murchu said that may not be sufficient to ward off adversaries.

-"The danger with these types of attacks is that they will mutate and the attackers will find a way to evade the defences we have in place," he said.
+"The danger with these types of attacks is that they will mutate and the attackers will find a way to evade the defenses we have in place," he said.

 Some security experts said computer users should avoid Internet Explorer, even if they install the EMET security tool available from Microsoft.